 - Appendix K: Other important websites and resources (PDF)

 The populations in Minnesota most at-risk for negative health outcomes from extreme heat include, but are not limited to:

 - Children under 5, people age 15-34, and adults age 65+, especially those living alone

 - People with chronic medical conditions, like heart disease or high blood pressure

 - People of all ages who are doing extended or heavy physical activity, like playing sports or working outdoors

 - People living at or below the poverty line

 - People experiencing homelessness

-Health, Climate Change, & Extreme Heat Training Module
+Health, Climate Change, and Extreme Heat Training Module

 The Minnesota Climate & Health Program presented a Health, Climate Change & Extreme Heat Events Training Webinar on Wednesday, August 16, 2017.
 As part of a six-part series focused on health and climate change issues in Minnesota, this webinar and training module covers Minnesota’s warming climate, health issues caused by extreme heat events, and strategies to prevent heat-related illnesses.
 The training module can be referenced as a general education tool or as a "train the trainer" module for local public health professionals.